Ayla (Earth's Children): Characteristics

-Ayla is described as tall, with blonde hair, gray-blue eyes, a well-toned body, and a strangely accented voice (actually a speech mannerism).
-She has been raised with Clan customs, using sign language instead of speech, and being taught not to laugh or smile or cry.
-Almost every male Cro-Magnon character in the series finds Ayla exceptionally beautiful, though Ayla describes herself as "big and ugly" because she was regarded by the Clan as ugly.
-Another word frequently used to describe her is 'exotic', indicating that she seems a bit foreign to everyone who meets her, and that her own people live somewhere else.
+As a young woman, Ayla is described as tall, with blonde hair, gray-blue eyes, a strong muscular body, with a high forehead compared to the people who raise her.
+She was raised with Clan customs, using sign language instead of speech, taught not to laugh, smile or cry, things the Clan people did or could not do.
+Almost every male Cro-Magnon character in the series finds Ayla exceptionally beautiful.
+Ayla describes herself as "big and ugly" because she was regarded by the Clan as too tall with different facial features than them, which they found unattractive and strange.
+Another word frequently used to describe her is 'exotic', indicating that she is foreign in appearance from everyone who meets her, and that her own people live somewhere far away from the Others she eventually meets in her travels.

 One of Ayla's most important insights is the concept that men have something to do with the conception of children.
 Clan people believe that pregnancy and birth are a matter of spirit totems competing; when a woman menstruates, it means her totem has fought off another and has won, but if a woman gets pregnant it means her totem has been overcome.
 Ayla suspects that this all has something to do with sex, or the "relieving of a man's needs" with a woman.
-She comes to think of this as a combination of male and female "essence."
+She comes to think of this as a combination of male and female "essence".

-Ayla has a longstanding problem with Broud, the son of the leader's mate while she lives with the Clan, who is jealous of the attention she receives.
-His envy causes him to behave in a disgraceful manner; while women expect to be ordered around, Broud also beats and rapes her, impregnating her at the age of eleven.
-These actions cause his mother's mate to question whether Broud is fit to be leader.
-Upon becoming leader after the former tribal head believes he is ready, Broud orders a death curse on Ayla and forces her to leave the Clan forever, leaving her son Durc behind.
+Ayla is hated and repeatedly raped by Broud, the son of the leader's mate while she lives with the Clan, he is jealous of the attention she receives.
+His envy causes him to behave in a disgraceful manner; while Clan women expect to be ordered around, and to obey all requests by all Clan men, Broud also beats and rapes her, impregnating her at the age of eleven.
+These actions cause his mother's mate, the leader Brun, to question whether Broud is fit to be leader.
+Upon becoming leader after the former tribal head believes he is ready, Broud places a death curse on Ayla, which forces her to leave the Clan forever, leaving her young toddler mixed-race son Durc behind.

 Throughout the series, there are many references to Ayla's having great spiritual and intellectual powers, many of which actually may be simple reasoning and common sense.
 She does have a knack for inventing things, and is credited with many innovations actually made over thousands of years of human history.